lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Baseline mechanism

 The receiver needs to identify all the fragments that belong to a given IPv6 datagram.
 To this end, the receiver SHALL use:
- * (1) the sender's L2 source address (if present),
+ * The sender's L2 source address (if present),
- * (2) the destination's L2 address (if present),
+ * The destination's L2 address (if present),
- * (3) Rule ID and
+ * Rule ID and
- * (4) DTag (the latter, if present).
+ * DTag (the latter, if present).
 Then, the fragment receiver may determine the fragment delivery reliability option that is used for this fragment based on the Rule ID field in that fragment.

 Upon receipt of a link fragment, the receiver starts constructing the original unfragmented packet.
 It uses the FCN and the order of    arrival of each fragment to determine the location of the individual fragments within the original unfragmented packet.
-(A fragment payload may carry bytes from a SCHC compressed IPv6 header, an uncompressed IPv6 header or an IPv6 datagram data payload.
-An unfragmented packet could be a SCHC compressed or an uncompressed IPv6 packet.)
+A fragment payload may carry bytes from a SCHC compressed IPv6 header, an uncompressed IPv6 header or an IPv6 datagram data payload.
+An unfragmented packet could be a SCHC compressed or an uncompressed IPv6 packet (header and data).
 For example, the receiver may place the fragment payload within a payload datagram reassembly buffer at the location determined from: the FCN, the arrival order of the fragments, and the fragment payload sizes.
 In Window mode, the fragment receiver also uses the W bit in the received fragments.
 Note that the size of the original, unfragmented packet cannot be determined from fragmentation headers.

-When Window mode - ACK on error is used, the fragment receiver starts a timer (denoted "ACK on Error Timer") upon reception of the first fragment.
-The initial value for this timer is not provided by this specification, and is expected to be defined in additional documents.
-This timer is reset and restarted every time that a new fragment carrying data from the same datagram is received.
-In Window mode – ACK on error, after reception of the last fragment of a window (i.e. the fragment with FCN=0 or FCN=2^N-1), if fragment losses have been detected by the fragment receiver in the current window, the fragment receiver MUST transmit an ACK reporting its available information with regard to successfully received and missing fragments from the current window.
-Upon expiration of the “ACK on Error Timer”, an ACK MUST be transmitted by the fragment receiver to report received and not received fragments for the current window.
-The “ACK on Error Timer” is then reset and restarted.
-When the last fragment of the datagram is received, if all fragments of that last window of the packet have been received, the “ACK on Error Timer” is stopped.
-In Window mode – ACK on error, the fragment sender retransmits any lost fragments reported in an ACK, as long as the number of retransmissions for a specific fragment does not exceed MAX_FRAG_RETRIES.
-The maximum number of ACKs to be sent by the receiver for a specific window, denoted MAX_ACKS_PER_WINDOW, as well as MAX_FRAG_RETRIES, are not stated in this document, and are expected to be defined in other documents (e.g. technology-specific profiles).
-In Window mode – ACK on error, when a fragment sender has transmitted the last fragment of a window, or it has retransmitted the last fragment within the set of lost fragments reported in an ACK, it is assumed that the time the fragment sender will wait to receive an ACK is smaller than the transmission time of MAX_WIND_FCN + 1 fragments (i.e. the time required to transmit a complete window of fragments).
-This aspect must be carefully considered if Window mode – ACK on error is used, in particular taking into account the latency characteristics of the underlying L2 technology.

 Note that, in Window mode, the first fragment of the window is the one with FCN set to MAX_WIND_FCN.
-Also note that, in Window mode, the fragment with FCN=0 is considered the last fragment of its window, except for the last fragment of the whole packet (with all FCN bits set to 1, i.e. FCN=2^N-1), which is also the last fragment of the last window.
+Also note that, in Window mode, the fragment with all-0 is considered the last fragment of its window, except for the last fragment of the whole packet (all-1), which is also the last fragment of the last window.

-If ACK always is used, upon receipt of the last fragment of a window (i.e. the fragment with CFN=0 or CFN=2^N-1), or upon receipt of the last retransmitted fragment from the set of lost fragments reported by the last ACK sent by the fragment receiver (if any), the fragment receiver MUST send an ACK to the fragment sender.
-The ACK provides feedback on the fragments received and those not received that correspond to the last window.
-Once all fragments of a window have been received by the fragment receiver (including retransmitted fragments, if any), the latter sends an ACK without a bitmap to the sender, in order to report successful reception of all fragments of the window to the fragment sender.

-When ACK always is used, the fragment sender starts a timer (denoted "ACK Always Timer") after the first transmission attempt of the last fragment of a window (i.e. the fragment with FCN=0 or FCN=2^N-1).
-In the same reliability option, if one or more fragments are reported by an ACK to be lost, the sender retransmits those fragments and starts the “ACK Always Timer” after the last retransmitted fragment (i.e. the fragment with the lowest FCN) among the set of lost fragments reported by the ACK.
-The initial value for the “ACK Always Timer” is not provided by this specification, and it is expected to be defined in additional documents (nevertheless, a reasonably low value for this timer is recommended, as long as the scenario permits, in order to avoid high fragmented IPv6 packet transmission delay).
-Upon expiration of the timer, if no ACK has been received since the timer start, the next action to be performed by the fragment sender depends on whether the current window is the last window of the packet or not.
-If the current window is not the last one, the sender retransmits the last fragment sent at the moment of timer expiration (which may or may not be the fragment with FCN=0), and it reinitializes and restarts the timer.
-Otherwise (i.e. the current window is the last one), the sender retransmits the fragment with FCN=2^N-1; if the fragment sender knows that the fragment with FCN=2^N-1 has already been successfully received, the fragment sender MAY opt to send a fragment with FCN=2^N-1 and without a data payload.
-Note that retransmitting a fragment sent as described serves as an ACK request.
-The maximum number of requests for a specific ACK, denoted MAX_ACK_REQUESTS, is not stated in this document, and it is expected to be defined in other documents (e.g. technology-specific profiles).
-In ACK Always, the fragment sender retransmits any lost fragments reported in an ACK.
-When the fragment sender receives an ACK that confirms correct reception of all fragments of a window, if there are further fragments to be sent for the same IPv6 datagram, the fragment sender proceeds to transmitting subsequent fragments of the next window.

-If the recipient receives the last fragment of a datagram (i.e. the fragment with FCN=2^N-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
+If the recipient receives the last fragment of a datagram (all-1), it checks for the integrity of the reassembled datagram, based on the MIC received.
 In No ACK, if the integrity check indicates that the reassembled datagram does not match the original datagram (prior to fragmentation), the reassembled datagram MUST be discarded.
 In Window mode, a MIC check is also performed by the fragment receiver after reception of each subsequent fragment retransmitted after the first MIC check.
 In ACK always, if a MIC check indicates that the datagram has been successfully reassembled, the fragment receiver sends an ACK without a bitmap to the fragment sender.
-In the same reliability option, after receiving a fragment with FCN=2^N-1, the fragment receiver sends an ACK to the fragment sender, even if it is not the first fragment with FCN=2^N-1 received by the fragment receiver.

 If a fragment recipient disassociates from its L2 network, the recipient MUST discard all link fragments of all partially reassembled payload datagrams, and fragment senders MUST discard all not yet transmitted link fragments of all partially transmitted payload (e.g., IPv6) datagrams.
 Similarly, when either end of the LPWAN link first receives a fragment of a packet, it starts a reassembly timer.
 When this time expires, if the entire packet has not been reassembled, the existing fragments MUST be discarded and the reassembly state MUST be flushed.
 The value for this timer is not provided by this specification, and is expected to be defined in technology-specific profile documents.

+TODO (explain the Bitmap optimization)

 ## Supporting multiple window sizes

 For Window mode operation, implementers may opt to support a single window size or multiple window sizes.
 The latter, when feasible, may provide performance optimizations.
 For example, a large window size may be used for packets that need to be carried by a large number of fragments.
 However, when the number of fragments required to carry an packet is low, a smaller window size, and thus a shorter bitmap, may be sufficient to provide feedback on all fragments.
 If multiple window sizes are supported, the Rule ID may be used to signal the window size in use for a specific packet transmission.

+TODO (does it works for ACK-on-error?)

 ## Aborting fragmented datagram transmissions

 For several reasons, a fragment sender or a fragment receiver may want to abort the on-going transmission of one or several fragmented IPv6 datagrams.
-If the sender is triggering the abort signal the All-1

-The entity (either the fragment sender or the fragment receiver) that triggers abortion transmits to the other endpoint a data unit with an L2 payload that only comprises a Rule ID (of size R bits), which signals abortion of all on-going fragmented packet transmissions.
-The specific value to be used for the Rule ID of this abortion signal is not defined in this document, and is expected to be defined in future documents.
+TODO (explain the abort format packets)

 Upon transmission or reception of the abortion signal, both entities MUST release any resources allocated for the fragmented datagram transmissions being aborted.